Fivenan/library-system/README.md

 **Notification System:**
    - Email or push notifications for due dates, reservation updates, and other important announcements.

+**Reporting and Analytics:**
+    - Generate reports on book circulation, popular genres, and user activity.
+    - Analytics to help make data-driven decisions for library management.

 ## Technology

 ### Language